Understanding accessibility principles - Perceivable

 - Users can pause, stop, or adjust the volume of audio that is played on a website

 - Background audio is low, or can be turned off, to avoid interference or distraction

 Meeting this requirement helps separate foreground from background, to make important information more distinguishable.
 This includes considerations for people who do not use assistive technologies and for people using assistive technologies who may observe interference from prominent audio or visual content in the background.
-For instance, many people with color blindness do not use any particular tools and rely on proper design that provides sufficient color contrast between text and its surrounding background.
+For instance, many people with colour blindness do not use any particular tools and rely on proper design that provides sufficient colour contrast between text and its surrounding background.
 For others, audio that is automatically played could interfere with text-to-speech or with assistive listening devices (ALDs).

 Distinguishable: Make it easier for users to see and hear content including separating foreground from background.